marcduiker/azure-functions-university/CONTRIBUTING.md

 Hi!
 Great that you want to contribute to Azure Functions University! 😃

+We're currently focussed on creating beginner content for Azure Functions written in C#.

 ## Step 1 - GitHub Issues

 Please check if there's an [existing issue](https://github.com/marcduiker/azure-functions-university/issues) which matches your idea.
 Perhaps you can collaborate with someone on this.